sleepyfox/Code-Dojo-29/README.md

-Code Dojo 29
+Code Dojo Experiment
 ============
-This is some server code in order to implement a game-playing server for the 29th London Code Dojo
+This is some server code in order to implement a game-playing server for the London Code Dojo

 The tests can be run from the command-line with [mocha](http://visionmedia.github.io/mocha/):